-As illustrated in Figure 39: Stormwater Management Concept and Figure 40: Storm Park Concept, stormwater will be directed to a uniquely designed multi-step stormwater management system, known as a "Storm Park" located in the southeast corner of the plan area.
+As illustrated in Figure 40: Stormwater Management Concept and Figure 41: Storm Park Concept, stormwater will be directed to a uniquely designed multi-step stormwater management system, known as a "Storm Park" located in the southeast corner of the plan area.
 Storm Parks combine traditional storm pond elements with wetland features.
 Thus, they are designed to optimize traditional methods with a unique approach to stormwater management, where natural processes aid in the management of runoff quantity and enhancement of runoff quality.
-This system is designed to handle up to a 1:500-year storm event to provide resilience.
+In the event larger than 1:100year storm events the Storm Park is designed to handle a 1:500-year event.